 Oral surgery can entail numerous specific operations, from wisdom teeth removal to dental implants and surgical repair.
 Specifics vary, but every surgery requires preparation from the patient, which invariably entails some questions for the surgeon.
 Chief among them is “do I need to fast before having oral surgery?”
 Glendale residents have a number of dentists who can provide an answer, but in truth, it usually depends on the specifics of the procedure.

 The main concern about eating before oral surgery centers around pulmonary aspiration: when the contents of your stomach get into the lungs.
 While rarely fatal, it puts you at risk for infections such as pneumonia.
 Surgeons often like to play it safe by forbidding food intake from 8 hours before the operation, and because these concerns have existed for many years, it has become the operating norm.

 Advancements Reduce the Need for Fasting

 Modern anesthetics have gone a long way to eliminating these concerns, and research has suggested that a lengthy fast can make the recovery period longer and more painful.
 Fasting can result in dehydration, low blood sugar, dizzy spells and nausea, which complicates the recovery time.
 Furthermore, the surgeon needs to consider the needs of diabetic patients or those with similar conditions before recommending a fast.

-If you’re preparing to undergo oral surgery, Glendale’s expert surgeons at Lytle, Tate & Stamper can answer any questions you may have.
+If you’re preparing to undergo oral surgery, Glendale’s oral surgeons at Lytle, Tate & Stamper can answer any questions you may have.
 We’ve been in business since 1929, and our staff ranks among the most skilled and experienced in the foothill communities.
-We’ll discuss your case with you before surgery begins and offer sound advice on the best way to prepare for it.
+We’ll discuss your case with you before surgery begins and offer sound advice to prepare for it.
 Call us today for a consultation.